Carrot

 2022 Mar 20 Applied Sciences Rasheed H, Shehzad M, Rabail R, Kowalczewski P, Kidoń M, Jeżowski P, et al.

-Review Article Metabolic Syndrome Purple Carrot Carrot AnticancerPurple carrot roots, rich in bioactive compounds like anthocyanin, may be effective in preventing metabolic syndrome and cancer by reducing inflammation and metabolic changes.
+Review Article Metabolic Syndrome Purple Carrot AnticancerPurple carrot roots, rich in bioactive compounds like anthocyanin, may be effective in preventing metabolic syndrome and cancer by reducing inflammation and metabolic changes.

 Clinical Trials